History of the nude in art: Japan

 Onna yu (women's bath) (c.
 1780–1790), by Torii Kiyonaga.

 Japanese art has been marked by its insularity, although at intervals it has been influenced by continental civilizations, especially China and Korea.
-In Japanese culture, art has a great sense of introspection and interrelation between man and nature, also represented in the objects that surround him, from the most ornate and emphatic to the most simple and everyday.
-This is evident in the value given to imperfection, to the ephemeral nature of things, to the emotional sense that the Japanese establishes with his environment.
+In Japanese culture, art has a strong sense of introspection and interrelation between man and nature, also reflected in the objects that surround him, from the most ornate and emphatic to the simplest and everyday.
+This is evident in the value placed on imperfection, on the ephemeral nature of things, and on the emotional sense that the Japanese establishes with his environment.
 In Japan, art seeks to achieve universal harmony, going beyond matter to find the life-generating principle.
-Japanese aesthetics seeks to find the meaning of life through art: beauty is equivalent to harmony, to creativity; it is a poetic impulse, a sensory path that leads to the realization of the work, which has no purpose in itself, but goes beyond.
+Japanese aesthetics seeks to find the meaning of life through art: beauty is equivalent to harmony and creativity; it is a poetic impulse, a sensory path that leads to the realization of the work, which has no purpose in itself but goes beyond.

 Sentiment (1900), by Kuroda Seiki, Kuroda Memorial Hall, Tokyo.

-The nude in Japanese art was not widely represented in official media, even though it was seen as something natural, everything related to sexuality was considered to be related to private life.
+The nude in Japanese art was not widely represented in official media, even though it was seen as something natural; everything related to sexuality was considered to be related to private life.
 Even if a nude body could appear in a Japanese image, it would be in the context of an intimate, everyday scene, such as a public bath, but the human body itself was not considered worthy of representation for a work of art.
 There was, however, an artistic genre devoted especially to erotic images, called shunga (春画, "spring prints"), generally linked to Japanese ukiyo-e prints (浮世絵, "prints of the floating world"), although it also occurred with other typologies.
 These images were mainly in vogue during the Edo period (1603–1867), usually in woodcut format, being practiced by some of the best artists of the time, such as Hishikawa Moronobu, Isoda Koryūsai, Kitagawa Utamaro, Keisai Eisen, Torii Kiyonaga, Suzuki Harunobu, Katsushika Hokusai and Utagawa Hiroshige.
-The scenes depicted sexual relations of all kinds, incorporating the most varied characters, from actors and merchants to samurai, Buddhist monks or even fantastic and mythological beings.
-Although their production was marked by government regulations and prohibitions, the production of this type of works continued practically until the end of the Meiji era, with the prohibition of "obscene" material in the Civil Code of 1907.
+The scenes depicted sexual relations of all kinds, featuring a wide range of characters, from actors and merchants to samurai, Buddhist monks, and even fantastic and mythological beings.
+Although their production was subject to government regulations and prohibitions, the production of this type of work continued until the end of the Meiji era, with the prohibition of "obscene" material in the Civil Code of 1907.
 After the opening of Japan to the West in the mid-19th century, Japanese art contributed to the development of the movement known as Japonisme, and several European artists collected shunga, including Aubrey Beardsley, Edgar Degas, Henri de Toulouse-Lautrec, Gustav Klimt, Auguste Rodin, Vincent van Gogh and Pablo Picasso.
 Shunga is often considered an antecedent of hentai, the erotic side of manga comics.